ARMmbed/mbed-os-bluetooth-integration-testsuite/test_suite/README.md

 The tests are written using [pytest](https://docs.pytest.org/en/stable/contents.html) and standard Mbed components list and flash the device under test.

-To run the tests, you need two dedicated software components:
+To run the tests, you need:

 * The Bluetooth test suite: this repository.